Church of St. Mary Magdalene (Toronto): Theology

+Rev Hutt was the brother of William Hutt, an actor in the Stratford Festival who also toured nationally and internationally.

 Founding and development

-The church was founded in 1888 by a group from the nearby Church of St. Matthias led by the Reverend Charles Darling.
-The church's choice of patron was probably an homage to the Church of St Mary Magdalene, Paddington, where Darling had served as assistant.
+The church was founded in 1888 by a group from the nearby Church of St. Matthias led by the Reverend Charles Darling, who had previously been an assistant at the Church of St Mary Magdalene, Paddington.
 The church building was designed by the rector's brother—Toronto architect Frank Darling.

-The exterior was begun in 1888, added to in 1896 and completed in 1908.
-The choir loft was added in the 1920s.
-The sanctuary was extensively remodeled in 1963 by Rambush & Company of New York.
-In 1993, a substantial addition to the building added spaces for instruction, meeting, and church administration.
+The original building was completed in 1908, with a choir loft added in the 1920s.
+In 1993, renovations added spaces for instruction, meeting, and church administration.
 In 2008, another renovation to the liturgical space opened up windows that had been closed in the 1920s.